NoahMK21100/solbet/PROJECT_GUIDE.md

 - **Storage**: Supabase Storage (for profile pictures)
 - **API**: Supabase Edge Functions

-### Current Issues & Migration Plan
+### Current Status & Architecture
-The project currently uses localStorage for user data (username, level, avatar) which needs to be migrated to Supabase for proper multi-device support and data persistence.
+The project has been successfully migrated from localStorage to Supabase for user data management.
+The new architecture uses:
+- **useSupabaseWalletSync**: Main hook for wallet-based profile management
+- **Supabase Database**: PostgreSQL database with proper RLS policies
+- **Real-time Chat**: TrollBox component with Supabase chat_messages table
+- **Profile System**: Complete profile management with statistics and avatar support

 ## Project Structure